Reviewed by

 Can I trust a COA from the same company that made the peptide?

 In-house COAs without accredited verification represent a significant conflict of interest — the vendor is grading their own product.
 Testing conducted under ISO 17025 or equivalent accreditation provides objective data that cannot be influenced by commercial interests.
-Researchers should look for COAs that disclose the analytical methodology in full, including column, mobile phase, detection wavelength, and mass spectrometry parameters, so that the results could in principle be reproduced.
-PSPeptides publishes every COA with this level of methodology detail at pspeptides.com/certifications/.
+A complete certificate of analysis peptides researchers should trust discloses the analytical methodology in full, including column, mobile phase, detection wavelength, and mass spectrometry parameters, so that the results could in principle be reproduced.

 Why do some vendors claim high purity without Mass Spectrometry?